-Senior Infrastructure Specialist | Transport and ICT, World Bank transport projects for the Philippine government's transport department.
+Victor Dato is a senior infrastructure specialist at the World Bank country office in the Philippines.
+He specializes in roads and transport projects for the Philippine government's transport department.
 Recently. the transport team has started to work on local provincial road development programs.
 He was part of the World Bank-led Post Disaster Needs Assessment team in the aftermath of Typhoon Ketsana and Parma in 2009.